ModanwalPriti06/REACT-NOTES/README.md

 - Predictable state updates
 - Works well with large applications
 - Preserve the page state
+- https://zustand-demo.pmnd.rs/  - Zustand is a lightweight, fast, and scalable state management library for React.

 ## Cons of Redux
 - Very complex